 To protect against unauthorized access to data on disk, HealthShare® Health Connect provides managed key encryption, a suite of technologies that protect data at rest.

 Managed Key Encryption: Protecting Data on Disk provides an overview of the major concepts and tasks for encrypting data.

-First Look: Database Encryption offers a quick introduction to database encryption, as well as an exercise that shows it in use.
+InterSystems IRIS Basics: Database Encryption offers a quick introduction to database encryption, as well as an exercise that demonstrates its use.